studycall/test_junior_SC/README.md

 ## Assignment :
   - You are asked to build a call center application
   - As a user I want to see a list of all my clients.
 I should be able to click on them in order to acess to their show page, where I can find their phone number to call them and to edit them if I call them.
 The edit page is a form where I can fill all the blank attributes.
 After the editing is done, the client must have a status "done".
 Then I can work on my other clients.
+  - You need to add in the database the clients given in the file clients_sc.json and use it for your user journey

 ### User
  [ ] A user can log in with a valid username and password through a login screen